nenalukic/air-quality-project/README.md

 1. [Docker](https://docs.docker.com/engine/install/)
 2. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 3. [Terraform](https://developer.hashicorp.com/terraform/install)

-# Setup
+4. Setup a GCP account

 Before running the code you need to follow the steps below.

-## Setting up GCP
+### Setting up GCP
 Google Cloud is a suite of Cloud Computing services offered by Google that provides various services like compute, storage, networking, and many more.
 It is organized into Regions and Zones.

 Setting up GCP would require a GCP account.
 A GCP account can be created for free on trial but would still require a credit card to signup.

 1. Start by creating a GCP account at [this link](https://cloud.google.com/)
 2. Navigate to the GCP Console and create a new project.
 Give the project an appropriate name and take note of the project ID.
-3. Create a service account.
+3. Create a service account:

    - In the left sidebar, click on "IAM & Admin" and then click on "Service accounts."